 Paying Out Stock Dividends

 Stockholders' equity may contain other items such other comprehensive income, or OCI.
-Items recorded in this account do not hit the income statement.
-They arrive at stockholders' equity through retained earnings; an accountant records them directly to the OCI account in stockholder's equity.
-These entries include gain or loss on available-for-sale securities, or foreign currency translation adjustment, and they may either increase or decrease stockholders' equity.
+Items recorded in this account do not impact the income statement.
+They arrive at stockholders' equity through retained earnings, which means that an accountant records them directly to the OCI account in stockholder's equity.
+These entries include gain or loss on available-for-sale securities, or foreign currency translation adjustment.
+They can either increase or decrease stockholders' equity.